curl/curl/docs/INSTALL-CMAKE.md

 CMake builds can be configured either from the command line, or from one of CMake's GUIs.

-# Current flaws in the curl CMake build

-Missing features in the CMake build:

- - Builds libcurl without large file support
- - Does not support all SSL libraries (only OpenSSL, Schannel, Secure Transport, and mbedTLS, wolfSSL)
- - Does not allow different resolver backends (no c-ares build support)
- - No RTMP support built
- - Does not allow build curl and libcurl debug enabled
- - Does not allow a custom CA bundle path
- - Does not allow you to disable specific protocols from the build
- - Does not find or use krb4 or GSS
- - Rebuilds test files too eagerly, but still cannot run the tests
- - Does not detect the correct `strerror_r` flavor when cross-compiling (issue #1123)

 # Configuring

 A CMake configuration of curl is similar to the autotools build of curl.